theastroscout/bq/README.md

 <br />

 ## Initialization
-Just add the script into your HTML.
+Just add the script into your HTML or place bq.min.js into you code.
 No API Key Needed.
 ```html
 <script async src="/path_to_script/bq.min.js"></script>
 ```